 Not only did Goff play tremendous football in 2022, he’s now seen as Detroit’s franchise quarterback after leading it to playoff contention.
 It’s crazy how the narrative has changed surrounding the former No. 1 pick with Goff looking very much like the long-term solution in Detroit.

 A focus on NFL quarterback contracts would not be complete without looking at those on their rookie deals.
 For many teams, this has acted like a competitive advantage.

 Patrick Mahomes leading the Kansas City Chiefs to the Lombardi while on his rookie deal following the 2019 season is a prime example of this.
 Joe Burrow helping the upstart Cincinnati Bengals to Super Bowl LVI as a sophomore is a more-recent example.

-We’re also expecting San Francisco to go in this direction with Trey Lance in 2022.
 For other young quarterbacks on their rookie deals, they will soon become eligible to sign massive extensions.
 Either way, here’s a look at NFL quarterbacks on their rookie contracts and how they rank from an average annual salary perspective.